The random variable x is normally distributed with the given para... | Channels for Pearson+

 1

-Step 3: Simplify the z-score calculation to find the standardized value.
-This will give you the z-score corresponding to x = 40.5.

-Step 4: Use a standard normal distribution table or a statistical software/tool to find the cumulative probability corresponding to the calculated z-score.
-This cumulative probability represents P(x ≤ 40.5).
+Step 3: Use a standard normal distribution table or a statistical software to find the cumulative probabilities corresponding to z₁ and z₂.
+Let Φ(z₁) represent the cumulative probability for z₁ and Φ(z₂) represent the cumulative probability for z₂.

 Verified video answer for a similar problem: